 Fochabers | Tour 4

-An attractive town, Fochabers offers visitors a selection of very fine buildings to enjoy.
+An attractive town, Fochabers offers visitors a selection of very fine buildings.

-To the south of the square, and in close proximity to an impressive fountain, is a fine Georgian church complete with its clock-tower dated 1798.
+To the south of the square, and close to an impressive fountain, is a fine Georgian church complete with its clock tower dated 1798.

 A celebration of the best in traditional and contemporary Celtic music is captured at the annual Speyfest.
-The festival is held over 3 days at the end of July on the Fochabers playing fields and draws a worldwide audience.
+The festival is held over three days at the end of July on the Fochabers playing fields and draws worldwide audience.

 The family of Gordon is an ancient clan whose lineage dates back to the reign of King Robert the Bruce in the 14th Century.
 Records show that Sir Adam Gordon was present at the Battle of Inverury in 1308 and fought alongside Robert the Bruce.
 George, Second Earl of Huntly first established a castle on the Estate in 1279.

-In the late 18th Century the castle was transformed into a grand baronial mansion by Alexander, 4th Duke of Gordon.
-The result was stark contrast to the original fortress and a Scottish Versailles in design.
+In the late 18th century, Alexander, the 4th Duke of Gordon, transformed the castle into a grand baronial mansion.
+The result starkly contrasted the original fortress and a Scottish Versailles in design.

 Evidence of a walled garden at Gordon Castle can be traced to the 17th century.
-The Walled Garden, in its present form, dates back to 1803 and would have supplied the castle with vegetables, fruit and herbs.
+In its present form, the Walled Garden dates back to 1803 and would have supplied the castle with vegetables, fruit and herbs.